🌲 Front Range Plant FinderPlant finder

 Acer campestre

-Maple — Hedge (Acer campestre) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 25–35 ft tall and 25–35 ft wide, and needs low to medium water.
-Prone to winter dieback in hard freezes — wait until late spring to assess damage.
+Hedge Maple (Acer campestre) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 25–35 ft tall and 25–35 ft wide, needs low to medium water, and prefers full sun to partial shade to dappled sun.
+Prone to winter dieback in hard freezes, wait until late spring to assess damage.

 low to medium water25–35 ft tall and 25–35 ft wideXeric / water-wise